seanwhs/Tutorials/Building Reusable Classic Django Components- From CRUD to Snap-in Auth App.md

 * `post_form.html`
 * `post_confirm_delete.html`

-> Use basic HTML forms and loops for posts.
+> Use basic HTML forms and loops to display and manipulate posts.

 ---

 ### **1.8 Settings**

 Add `'blog'` to `INSTALLED_APPS`.

-No auth needed yet.
+Authentication is not required yet for this standalone CRUD project.

 ---